aastha2025/Object-Oriented-Programming/README.md

 - 2) Run Time Polymorphism (Function Overriding , Virtual Functions)

-### Inheritance:
+### 4. Inheritance:
 - When properties & member functions of BASE class are passed on to the DERIVED class.
 ####  5 Types:
-- Single Inheritance.
+- 1) Single Inheritance.
-- Multi-level Inheritance.
+- 2)  Multi-level Inheritance.
-- Multiple  Inheritance.
+- 3) Multiple  Inheritance.
-- Hierarchal Inheritance.
+- 4) Hierarchal Inheritance.
-- Hybrid Inheritance.
+- 5) Hybrid Inheritance.

 ### **DIFFERENCE B?W DATA HIDING AND ABSTRACTION**

-- in data hiding : hiding of data is done only.
+- 1) In data hiding : hiding of data is done only.
-- in abstraction along with hiding of data , showing of important data is done as well.
+- 2) In abstraction along with hiding of data , showing of important data is done as well.